Speedee Prices 2025: Shipping Rates, Zones & Fees Guide

 Matching your package to the right service is crucial for saving money.

-• For Heavier or Faster Shipments: USPS Priority Mail offers 1 to 3 day delivery and includes free tracking and $50 of insurance.
+- For Heavier or Faster Shipments: USPS Priority Mail offers 1 to 3 day delivery and includes free tracking and insurance.

-• For Media: If you’re sending books or DVDs, USPS Media Mail is incredibly cheap, though it is slow.
-A 1 pound package can cost as little as $3.49.
+- For Media: If you’re sending books or DVDs, USPS Media Mail is incredibly cheap, though it is slow.

 When evaluating speedee prices, remember their core service is fast regional ground.
 If your package isn’t urgent, a slower service like USPS Ground Advantage might be a cheaper alternative.